thomis/eventhub-processor2/README.md

 }
 ```

-Feel free to add additional hash keys outside of server and processor as required by your application.
+Feel free to define additional hash key/values (outside of server and processor key) as required by your application.

 ```json
 {